Noel Gallagher: Oasis

-Gallagher claimed to have written Oasis' first single, "Supersonic", in "the time it takes to play the song".
+Gallagher said he wrote Oasis' first single, "Supersonic", in "the time it takes to play the song".
 "Supersonic" was released in early 1994 and peaked at No. 31 on the official UK charts.
 The single was later followed by Oasis' debut album Definitely Maybe, which was released in August 1994 and was a critical and commercial success.
 It became the fastest-selling debut album in British history at the time and entered the UK charts at number one.
 Despite their rapidly growing popularity, Gallagher briefly left Oasis in 1994 during their first American tour.
 The conditions were poor, and he felt the American audience—still preoccupied with grunge and metal—did not understand the band.
 Gallagher stated that his early songs, especially "Live Forever", were written to refute grunge's pessimism.
 Tensions mounted between him and Liam, culminating in a fight after a disastrous gig in Los Angeles.
 Having effectively decided to quit the music industry, he flew to San Francisco without telling the band, management or the crew.
 It was during this time that Gallagher wrote "Talk Tonight" as a "thank you" for the girl he stayed with, who "talked him from off the ledge".
 He was tracked down by Creation's Tim Abbot, and during a trip by the pair to Las Vegas, Gallagher decided to continue with the band.
 He reconciled with his brother and the tour resumed in Minneapolis.

 Gallagher followed up the debut in 1995 with Oasis' first UK number-one single in "Some Might Say".
 This preceded their second album, (What's the Story) Morning Glory?, released later that year.
 Though it suffered initial critical apathy, the album became the second fastest-selling album ever in the UK, entering the UK album charts at number one and peaking at number four on the US Billboard 200 chart.

 The success of Oasis and his newfound fame and fortune were not lost on Gallagher, and both he and his brother became famous for their "rock and roll lifestyle".
 They drank heavily, abused drugs, fought fans, critics, peers, and each other, and made celebrity friends such as Ian Brown, Paul Weller, Mani, Mick Jagger, Craig Cash, Kate Moss and Johnny Depp.
 Gallagher spent extravagantly, buying various cars and a swimming pool despite the fact he can neither drive nor swim.
 He named his house in Belsize Park in London Supernova Heights (after the song "Champagne Supernova"), and his two cats "Benson" and "Hedges" after his favourite brand of cigarettes.